ltfschoen/ethquad/README.md

   * [X] Issue raised https://github.com/NebulousLabs/nodejs-skynet/issues/47
 * [X] Upload Website folder to a different Skylink using the Skynet Node.js SDK.
 Configure the Handshake Domain Name's DNS records to resolve to that Skylink
   * [X] Issue raised https://github.com/NebulousLabs/nodejs-skynet/issues/48
+* [X] Deploy and host a game on Sia Skynet, as suggested [here](https://www.notion.so/Sia-Own-the-Internet-Hackathon-Ideas-c9b8921a2d6a4faf82877ec03ec3f3a9), by using the tooling for Sia Skynet and Handshake that was initially created in this EthQuad project in my other open-source decentralized game FlappyTips, which is built with React.js and p5.js, it may be deployed to a Skylink hash (e.g. https://siasky.net/AADhTfgZns00r6rYpyThLQwLDxAea57EegdNN-leYGf07w/) and associated with a Handshake domain (e.g. https://siasky.net/hns/flappy) in this Pull Request https://github.com/ltfschoen/flappytips/pull/15.
+  * [X] Issue was raised here and needs to be merged to support uploading large build/ directories (e.g. 16MB) https://github.com/NebulousLabs/nodejs-skynet/issues/49
+  * [ ] Purchase Handshake domain name: flappy/
+* [ ] Update FlappyTips to integrate Sia Skynet into gameplay by using this skynet-js BrowserJS library https://github.com/NebulousLabs/skynet-js
+* [ ] Add FlappyTips game to [Skynet AppStore](https://skynethub.io/_B3VrECGOHPEAFknVQwj_vWsyaX_8iIRuB_TL09cuj9uZQ/index.html#/apps/all)

 ## Features